 But bleaching is incredibly hard on your hair, causing strands to become brittle, prone to frizz, and vulnerable to both split-ends and breakage.

 By using olive oil to remove permanent hair dye, you’re avoiding subjecting your tresses to that stress.
 Olive oil also acts as a deep conditioner, so you’re actually helping hair to stay moist.

-And don’t forget, it’s better to use natural hair dye removers on surfaces such as wood to avoid any chemicals ruining your floor.
+And don’t forget, it is also better to use natural hair dye removers on surfaces such as wood to avoid any chemicals ruining your floor.

-Many people are becoming more eco-conscious these days, and are more keen to use products with less effect on the planet.
+Many people are becoming more eco-conscious these days, and are keener to use products with less effect on the planet.

-Unfortunately, bleach and other chemicals used to remove permanent hair dye is really bad for the environment – most specifically for aquatic life.
-When you get rid of hair dye down the sink, on tiles, or in the shower, the chemicals can contaminate undergrown water.
+Unfortunately, bleach and other chemicals used to remove permanent hair dye are really bad for the environment – most specifically for aquatic life.

 That’s why consumers are becoming more invested in using natural treatments and techniques as replacements, moving away from chemicals both for their own and the planet’s benefit.

 Of course, there are some colors that may be difficult to remove with natural remedies.
 If you’ve dyed your hair green or purple, a stronger remover could be needed.

 5. You Can Use Other Types Of Oil